 Then, when it's done we can let the water drip off and begin the second step.

 Step 2: Add Berries + Honey + Sugar

 In a clean jar, add in a bottom layer of berries.
 Then, sprinkle some sugar on it.
 Then pour some honey in.
 Keep doing this layer by layer like a lasagna until it reaches near the top.
 We'll use some sugar on top as weight to keep the berries down.

 The Fermentation Process

-You can let the jar ferment on your counter.
+You can let the jar ferment on your kitchen counter.
 To kickstart the ferment faster, you could bring it outside under very light sunlight.
-After 2 days, you may see that the sugar has fully dissolved with the honey, creating a juice underneath.
-You can sit it then in a cool dark dry place to continue fermenting,
+After 2 days, you may see that the rock sugar has fully dissolved with the honey, creating a juice underneath.
+You can sit the jar then in a cool dark dry place to let it keep fermenting,

 On the 15th day, it can actually be ready to use and you can have a taste.
 It will now smell really good.
 The taste is sweet-n-sour like that of fruit juice.
 When you try a mulberry at this time, it will be more crunchy and does not have that first tangy taste.